About Human Flourishing

 Co-Founder, Conscious Capitalism Arizona

-Scott McIntosh is an engineer-turned-entrepreneur who built McIntosh Engineering to $50 million in revenue before co-founding MAC6, a thriving entrepreneurial community in Tempe, Arizona.
-He co-founded Conscious Capitalism Arizona as the third chapter globally and has been among the earliest investors and advocates for Heroic Public Benefit Corporation.
-A certified Positive Intelligence coach and longtime student of Stoic philosophy and ancient wisdom, Scott writes and speaks at the intersection of human flourishing, free enterprise, and the urgent questions that define our moment.
+Scott is an engineer-turned-entrepreneur who built McIntosh Engineering to $50 million in revenue before co-founding MAC6, an entrepreneurial community in Tempe, Arizona.
+He co-founded Conscious Capitalism Arizona — the third chapter globally — and was among the earliest investors and advocates for Heroic Public Benefit Corporation.
+A certified Positive Intelligence coach and longtime student of Stoic philosophy, Scott writes and speaks about human flourishing, free enterprise, and why the two belong in the same conversation.

 Angela McIllece